dogechain-lab/dogechain-docs/docs/working-with-node/backup-restore.md

 ### Step 1: Stop the running client

-If any instance of the Jury is running, it needs to be stopped in order for step 2 to be successful.
+If any instance of the dogechain is running, it needs to be stopped in order for step 2 to be successful.

 ### Step 2: Copy the backed up data directory to the desired folder

 Once the client is not running, the data directory which was previously backed up can be copied over to the desired folder.
 Additionally, restore the previously copied `genesis` file.

-### Step 3: Run the Jury client while specifying the correct data directory
+### Step 3: Run the dogechain client while specifying the correct data directory

-In order for the Jury to use the restored data directory, at launch, the user needs to specify the path to the data directory.
+In order for the dogechain to use the restored data directory, at launch, the user needs to specify the path to the data directory.
 Please consult the [CLI Commands](/docs/get-started/cli-commands) section on information regarding the `data-dir` flag.